 And of course, there's going to be lots of ups and downs on top of that, but [00:45:00] it's going to be interesting to see how that plays out in the next decade of observations and also a climate model projections.

-Sarah Leroy: [00:45:16] Thanks, Dan.
+Sarah LeRoy: [00:45:16] Thanks, Dan.
 I think that's a perfect point to end on.
 Um, so thank you all so much for your time today.

-Dan Kay: [00:45:25] Thank you, Sarah.
+Dan Cayan: [00:45:25] Thank you, Sarah.

 Outro: [00:45:29] Thanks for listening to Come Rain or Shine podcast of the USDA Southwest climate hub.
 And the DOI Southwest Climate Adaptation Science Center.
 If you liked this podcast, don't forget to subscribe like or follow for more great episodes.
 If you want more information, have any questions for the speakers or would like to offer feedback, please visit climatehubs.usda.gov.